SpeedyWeather/RainMaker.jl/README.md

-A repository for the atmospheric general circulation model [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl) to analyse and document precipitation at a given location.
+A repository for the atmospheric general circulation model [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl) to measure and document precipitation at a given location.
 In particular, this repository contains functions and a documentation to show off and rank model setups that make it rain as much as possible at a certain location (e.g. UK) within a certain period.